fpolit/hpcluster/README.md

-# Scripts to automate compilation of packages
+# Scripts to automate configuration of an HPC cluster
 Here you can find python scripts to automate the installation of packages needed to configure a cluster of computers.

 ## Usage